-“Lose My Number,” is a spirited, radio-ready Pop Country tell-off to a “loser ex-boyfriend” while new single “Oughta Be,” which will be released on March 23, 2018, is a violin-laden barnstormer of hope and longing.
-Both appear on Campbell’s upcoming six-song sophomore EP, Lovers Lottery, set for an April 27, 2018, release.
+“Lose My Number,” is a spirited, radio-ready tell-off to a “loser ex-boyfriend” while “Oughta Be” is a violin-laden barnstormer of hope and longing.
+Both appear on Campbell’s six-song sophomore EP, Lovers Lottery, which has collected over 900,000 streams since its April 2018 release.

 “Moving to Nashville in 2017, I wanted to make a great first impression on the music community here.
 I truly feel that Lovers Lottery was just that, and I’m excited about what’s next,” says Campbell.